FLClab/flc-web/README.md

 ### Members :

-- [ ] Create Alumni section (link to thesis)
+- [ ] Create Alumni section (link to thesis) (data currently present in strings.json)
-- [ ] Create Summer students section (Could be a 3 text columns thing: Name, Program, years) We display those of the current year and have a show all button to show former students
+- [ ] Create Summer students section (Could be a 2 text columns thing: Name  Program(years)) We display those of the current year and have a show all button to show former students (data currently present in strings.json)

 ### Gallery